Genetic Tests Can Hurt Your Chances Of Getting Some Types Of Insurance

 If you're still within that six-month period now and you want to switch plans, go right ahead.

 But if you're past the six-month window, under federal law, insurers are required to sell you a plan only in certain circumstances — such as if you lose your retiree coverage or Medicare Advantage plan.
-If you don't meet the criteria, insurers can decline to cover you or charge you more for preexisting medical conditions.
+If you don't meet the criteria, insurers can decline to cover you or charge you more for pre-existing medical conditions.

 Many states have provided more robust protections, however.
 Three states — Connecticut, Massachusetts and New York — have year-round open enrollment and require insurers to offer coverage.
 And Maine requires a one-month "guaranteed issue" open-enrollment period every year.

-Note: Editor's note: An earlier version of this story quoted Catherine Theroux as saying, "You need to release any medically relevant information," when applying for certain types of insurance.
-After the story's publication, Theroux contacted Kaiser Health News to say she meant to say "should release" rather than "need to release."